 Play outside – Get outside of the house for play and fresh air.

 Puzzles – They work through 100 piece puzzles.
 They both could do a US map puzzle before they turned 3.
-That was all engagement-based nurturing.

 Reading – They both take time to read independently.
 Younger children may enjoy Storyline Online – Kid Stories read by actors.
 Our son is now reading stories to our daughter.